Avaiga/taipy-getting-started/steps/explain_md/step_12_compare.md

 Cycles are useful to keep track of KPI over time.
 The goal of the code below is to compare the primary scenario of every cycle and their pipelines over time.

 To achieve this:
-- a new dataframe has to be initialized.
+- A new dataframe has to be initialized.
 It will store the metrics for the `baseline` and `ml` pipeline.
 - Then, a part will use a boolean to show or not the comparison.
 - Finally, a selector will change the displayed metrics of the graph.